phoerious/rs-backup-suite/README.md

 rs-backup-suite is split into two parts: a client part for pushing the backup to the NAS and a server part which runs on the NAS itself.

 ### Server
-For the server part simply copy the contents of the `server` directory to your root directory and all the necessary files will be in place.
-Make sure that you copy the file permissions as well!
-Furthermore make sure that `/usr/local/bin` and `/usr/local/sbin` are in your `$PATH` environment variable as root.
-Finally rename the file `/usr/local/etc/server-config.example` to `/usr/local/etc/server-config`.
+For installing the server component run

+    sudo make server-install

+on your server machine.
+This installs all the necessary files into the right location on your system.
+Finally copy the file `/etc/rs-backup/server-config.example` to `/etc/rs-backup/server-config`.

 #### Tweaking the configuration file
-The configuration file is `/usr/local/etc/server-config`.
+If you need to tweak the server settings, simply edit `/etc/rs-backup/server-config` to your needs.
 There you can configure the following directives:

 * `BACKUP_ROOT`: The directory under which the home directories of the backup users are stored.
 The default is `/bkp`
 * `FILES_DIR`: The directory under which the actual backups are kept (relative to the backup user's home directory).
 The default is `files`.